skranz/RTutor/vignettes/Guide_for_Developing_Interactive_R_Problemsets.md

 ## Info blocks

 Info blocks are declared outside of code chunks and start with `#< info` and end with `#>`.
 They allow additional information that will be optionally shown as HTML in the RStudio viewer pane if the user wants to see it.
+In the shiny version of the problem set they appear as collapsible notes.
 They are very helpful to keep the main problem set text brief enough, while at the same time allow a wide range of detailed background information.
 Here is an example:

 ```
   #< info "useful functions for numeric vectors"